auth0/rules/rules/sends-sms-with-twilio.md

-# Notify users if login happens from a different IP and machine
+# Notify users if login happens from a different IP or machine

 This rule checks if the user has changed device or location since last login and sends him an SMS if that happened.
 Location & device are computed as a hash of the `userAgent` and the `IP address`.
 SMS are sent through [Twilio](http://www.twilio.com) and uses the `user.phone` property.

-If it is not available, then everything is ignored; but signature is computed.
+If `user.phone` is not available, then everything is ignored; but signature is computed.

 ```
 function (user, context, callback) {